2020 South Korean legislative election: Results

 The Democratic Party won 163 constituency seats, while their satellite Platform party won 17 proportional representation seats, giving the alliance a total of 180 seats in the 300-seat assembly, enough to reach the three-fifths super-majority required to fast-track assembly procedures and "do everything but revising the Constitution at the parliament."
 This was the largest majority for any party since democracy was restored in 1987.
 The United Future Party and their satellite Future Korea Party won 84 constituency and 19 proportional seats respectively; their total of 103 seats (34.3%) was the worst conservative result since the 1960 legislative elections.
 Commentaries have reported this result as a realigning election for South Korea.

 A constituency of Gangnam District in Seoul was won by United Future Party candidate Thae Ku-min, an ex-North Korean diplomat formerly known as Thae Yong-ho.
 While the seat was considered a safe conservative seat, it nevertheless marks the first time in history a North Korean defector had won a constituency seat in the assembly.
 United Future Party Hwang Kyo-ahn, who served as prime minister from 2015 to 2017 and acting president during Park Geun-hye's suspension from 2016 to 2017, was defeated by the Democratic Party candidate Lee Nak-yeon, who served as prime minister from 2017 to 2020.

 Voter turnout was 66.2%, the highest level since 1992, despite the ongoing COVID-19 pandemic.
 In addition to the voter turnout, the number of women elected also reached its highest number, 59 composing 19% of the whole assembly.
 Moreover, the number of people serving as the parliamentarian for the first time composed more than half of the whole assembly – the first to do so in 16 years.
 Also, there is no seven-term parliamentarian and only one six-term parliamentarian who assumed the Speaker of the National Assembly.
 Number of parliamentarians elected who served more than 3 terms also significantly reduced from 51 in the previous election to 33.

-Following the elections, the newly formed proportional parties Platform Party and Future Korea Party started the process of being absorbed into The Democratic Party of Korea and the United Future Party respectively.
+Following the elections, the newly formed proportional parties Platform Party and Future Korea Party started the process of being absorbed into The Democratic Party and the United Future Party respectively.
 There were calls to revise the new electoral law prior to integration, which the reverse effect from its intent of increasing small party representation as more seats were won by the big parties.